 Andrew Scott, who plays the "hot priest" in the smash-hit comedy Fleabag, recited words from Irish poet Derek Mahon in a recent video.

-Scott, a native of Dublin, recited "Everything is Going to be All Right" by Irish poet Derek Mahon in a video on Instagram.
+Scott, a native of Dublin, recited "Everything is Going to be All Right" by Irish poet Derek Mahon in a video on Instagram in May 2020.

 The powerful video appeared on Game of Thrones star Emilia Clarke's Instagram account on Tuesday.
 The English actress has launched a series of celebrity poetry readings on her Instagram, where celebrities read one of their favorite poems for charity.